-As part of its dedication to academic success, USTF is committed to offering high quality academic advising in order to help students in the development and pursuit of academic objectives consistent with their life goals.
-Academic advising is an ongoing process that connects students to the University to empower each student with knowledge, resources and skills that will lead to academic success and lifelong desire to learn inside and outside the classroom.
+As part of its dedication to academic success, USTF is committed to offering high-quality academic advising in order to help students in the development and pursuit of academic objectives consistent with their life goals.
+Academic advising is an ongoing process that connects students to the University to empower each student with the knowledge, resources, and skills that will lead to academic success and a lifelong desire to learn inside and outside the classroom.

 USTF advising policy postulates that:

 - All students shall be informed of the advising policy and advising process during the initial orientation and be directed to an appropriate advisor;

 - All students on probation must be given regular advising each semester;

 - All students expected to graduate must be advised at least twice every semester of their final year;

 - Career counseling and student counseling shall be made available to all students;